Available bsim boards

 In general simulation time will pass much faster than real time, and the simulation results will not be affected in any way by the load of the simulation host or by the process execution being “paused” in a debugger or similar.

-The time_machine component provides the overall HW event time loop required by the HW models, which consists of a very simple “search for next event”, “advance time to next event and execute it” loop, together with an API for components that use it to inform about their events timers having been updated.
+The native simulator HW scheduler provides the overall HW event time loop required by the HW models, which consists of a very simple “search for next event”, “advance time to next event and execute it” loop, together with an API for components that use it to inform about their events timers having been updated.
 Events are defined at design time, they are not registered dynamically for simplicity and speed.

 The same considerations as for the HW models apply to the bsim boards, see Architecture of HW models used for FW development and testing.